vespauniversity/vespaworkshop101/semantic_ecommerce_app/README.md

 }
 ```

-This defines a 384-dimensional float vector, which is a common size for text embeddings (e.g., E5-small-v2 model).
+This defines a 384-dimensional dense tensor suitable for semantic search using ANN.

 **Learn More:**
 - Blog: [Computing with Tensors](https://blog.vespa.ai/computing-with-tensors/)